[WorkAround] Beware of KB3126446—Causing Re-boot Issues in Windows 10 and 8.1 and 7 SP1 and Server 2012 R2

-Microsoft releases new updates on every Tuesday.
-This Feb 9th, 2016 we had similar updates, which included KB3126446.
-Luckily, this update is meant for users with Remote Desktop Protocol (RDP) enabled.
+Microsoft releases new updates every Tuesday.
+This Feb 9th, 2016, we had similar updates, which included KB3126446.
+Fortunately, this update targets users who have enabled Remote Desktop Protocol (RDP).

 As part of the security bulletin MS16-017, this update (KB3126446) fixes a security problem in Microsoft Windows.
-Due to this vulnerability, if an authenticated troubleshooter or user, who uses RDP to logon to the target system can send typical “malicious” data over the connection.
-This will cause elevation of privileges, like running applications or programs with Administrator privileges.
+Due to this vulnerability, an authenticated troubleshooter or user who uses RDP to log on to the target system can send typical “malicious” data over the connection.
+The attack will cause elevation of privileges, like running applications or programs with administrator privileges.

 Read More: [Solved] – Fix Office 2010 SP2 Update (KB2687455) Failure Problems

-It is observed in many forums and reported on Twitter, that users of Windows 7 SP1, when apply the patch, their PC/laptops go into a reboot loop.
-So it’s like an error-gate being closed, but a new problem crops up due to this fix.
+It is observed in many forums and reported on Twitter that users of Windows 7 SP1, when applying the patch, have their PCs/laptops go into a reboot loop.
+It’s akin to closing an error gate, but a new issue arises due to this fix.

 If you install this update on Windows 7 SP1, your PC is more likely to reboot several times.
 The number of restarts can vary from system to system.
 The reboot is common for all updates.
-But going into a loop, is not seen these days.
+However, we no longer observe instances of looping.

 The KB3126446 update mainly affects the Enterprise and Ultimate editions of Windows 7.
 But if you are running RDP 8.0, then all supported editions of Windows 7 are affected.
-So if users don’t need the server side features of RDP 8.0, Microsoft recommends upgrading to RDP 8.1 and not applying (or removing) the 3126446 update.
+So if users do not need the server-side features of RDP 8.0, Microsoft recommends upgrading to RDP 8.1 and skipping (or removing) the 3126446 update.

 The size of the update is around 1.5 MB.